NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 datum must be passed to the tools reading the RPC models, as shown below.

 Our RPC read driver is GDAL.
-If the command ``gdalinfo`` can identify the RPC information inside the headers of your image files (whether that information is actually embedded in the images, or stored separately in some auxiliary files with a convention GDAL understands), ASP will likely be able to see it as well.
+If the command ``gdalinfo`` (:numref:`gdal_tools`) can identify the RPC information inside the headers of your image files (whether that information is actually embedded in the images, or stored separately in some auxiliary files with a convention GDAL understands), ASP will likely be able to see it as well.
 This means that sometimes we can get away with only providing a left and right image, with no extra files containing camera information.
 This is specifically the case for GeoEye, and Cartosat-1.
 Otherwise, the camera files must be specified separately in XML files, as done for DigitalGlobe/Maxar images (:numref:`rawdg`) and PeruSat-1.

 For a first test, you can download an example stereo pair from GeoEye's website at :cite:`geoeye:samples`.
 When we accessed the site, we downloaded a GeoEye-1 image of Hobart, Australia.
-As previously stated in the DigitalGlobe/Maxar section, these types of images are not ideal for ASP.
+As previously stated in :numref:`dg_tutorial`, these types of images are not ideal for ASP.
 This is both a forest and a urban area which makes correlation difficult.
 ASP was designed more for modeling bare rock and ice.
 Any results we produce in other environments is a bonus but is not our objective.

 .. figure:: images/examples/geoeye/GeoEye_CloseUp_triple.png
    :name: geoeye-nomap-example